logzio/logz-docs/_source/logzio_collections/_log-sources/api-fetcher.md

 This integration allows you to collect data from Auth and OAuth APIs and send it to your Logz.io account.
 At the moment, this integration supports:

 * Cisco general and secure Auth API
-* Microsoft Graph general and secure OAuth API
+* Azure Graph and general OAuth API

 </div>
 <!-- tab:end -->